NowacekLab/Duke-Whale-TagDataVis/README.md

-# Data-Visualization-MAPS

-# 'App Proto' Specific

-## High level overview
-- Electron provides for the desktop app functionality, acting as a pseudo-browser of sorts
-- React is a JavaScript library that helps accelerate frontend development with reusability/modularity
-- To combine the two in a fast, timely manner **react-electron-boilerplate (open source)** was used, so that is why there is a 'license' (the standard MIT license that says it is open source and can be used anywhere and everywhere)

-## Keep in mind...
-- This is not a packaged version of the app so it is not executable like a normal desktop app
-- It is primarily for devs to communicate and see/make changes

-## So, how do you begin?
+# How do you begin?

+## If you are a developer...

-Make sure npm and yarn are installed
+* Make sure npm and yarn are installed

+1. Pull the repository
-1. Run 'npm install' THEN 'yarn add' inside the folder after pulling.
+2. Run 'npm install' then 'yarn add' inside the appropriate app_proto folder
-2. If not all dependencies were installed, then install them using **yarn**
+3. If not all dependencies were installed, then install any extra using yarn (list available in requirements.txt, though potentially not exhaustive)
-3. Run 'yarn dev' to be able to inspect element, 'npm start' for a more isolated run (you will likely use 'yarn dev')

-### I ran into an error!
-Check if the error is...
-- A system error (your system is missing some files or has wrong paths set up)
-- A dependency error (you are missing a dependency or yarn and npm aren't playing well...then refer to the above beginning steps)

-Still not working?
-- Go to Google, Stack, ... and look for an answer, try debugging
-- Last resort, contact Joon Young (not for any special reason, he just set up this framework first so he might be able to debug it fast)
+4. If you run into errors, then alternate between npm install and yarn add until it works
+5. Run 'yarn dev', hot reloading is enabled by default

+* If you want to package the app...

+1. Verify the app works with 'yarn dev' by testing it in a full run
+2. Remove any unnecessary files from testing done in step 1
+3. Run 'yarn package'
+4. Go to 'release' folder

+## If you are a tester...

+* Ask a developer to package the application for you and send a dmg version

+# Licenses

+**Electron React Boilerplate was used to quick start the project development**:

+The MIT License (MIT)

+Copyright (c) 2015-present Electron React Boilerplate

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.